The Inward Reality of the Khomeinism

 How do you advise Muslims to confront this ideology, which has begun to spread in recent times, Shaykh Abd al-Aziz?

-Regarding Ali, they spoke the truth in that Ali is a righteous man; he is the fourth [Caliph] after the [first] three, and he is the best of them after the three—the best of the Companions after the three.
-Likewise, al-Hasan and al-Husayn are among the Companions (may Allah be pleased with them).
-However, they did not assume leadership except for al-Hasan, who ruled for a short time and then stepped down, handing the Imamate and leadership to Mu’awiya (may Allah be pleased with him).
-As for al-Husayn and those after him, they never assumed leadership.
-But the Rafida lack insight; they have nothing but claims with no foundation/basis.
-Yes.
+As for Ali, they spoke the truth [about his virtues]; Ali was a righteous man, and he is the fourth [Caliph] after the [first] three, and he is the best of them after the three—the best of the Companions after the three.
+Likewise, al-Hasan and al-Husayn are among the Companions—may Allah be pleased with them and make them content.